12 months full time

 Find out more detailed information about the programme modules

-A second-class Honours degree, or international equivalent, in a related discipline such as agriculture, environmental sciences, engineering, or social sciences.
-We may also consider applicants with non-standard qualifications and/or relevant professional experience, contact the School for further advice.
+A lower-second-class Honours degree, or international equivalent to an upper-second-class Honours degree, in a related discipline such as agriculture, environmental sciences, engineering, or social sciences.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.